hgducharme/Ruby-Programming/modules/README.md

 ### Importing External Modules:

 Some modules, like `MATH`, are already present in the interpreter.
 However, sometimes you will need to be explicitly imported.
 We can do this using the require keyword.
 Like so: `require ‘module’`.
 We can do more than just require a module, we can also `include` it.
-Any class that `include`’s a certain module can use that module’s methods and constants.
+Any class that includes a certain module can use that module’s methods and constants.
 You use include like so: `include Math`.
 Notice how it doesn’t use the quotes to call on the module.
 Also, whenever you include a module inside a class, that class no longer has to use the scope resolution operator (`::`) to define the module to look inside.
 Instead of writing `Math::PI`, you can just write `PI`.

 <br>

 ### Modules & Classes:

-Whenever a module is used to mix in additional information and behavior into a class, it is called a mixin.
+Whenever a module is used to mix additional information and behavior into a class, it is called a mixin.
 Mixins allow us to customize a class without having to write additional code.

 Example: